 - report that your project is in scope before you receive the first payment (the pre-financing is not considered a payment for this purpose)

-- Locate the 'My Area' section of the Participant Portal Grant Management Service.
+- Locate the 'My Area' section of the Funding & Tenders Portal Grant Management Service.

 - Go to the 'My Projects' list.